tweag/inline-js/README.md

 ## Building

 Simply `stack build` shall do.
-Run `stack test inline-js` to run the test suite, `stack test inline-js --test-arguments="-j8"` for parallel testing.
+Run `stack test inline-js` to run the test suite, `stack test inline-js --test-arguments="-j8"` for parallel testing. `cabal new-build` should also work.

-`cabal new-build` should also work.
-We've checked in a `cabal.project.freeze` file which matches the Stackage resolver we're using; if you're building with older versions of ghc, please relax the constraints in that file accordingly.

 A recent version of `node` and `npm` is required in `PATH`.
 We test against the latest version of Node.js (11) and Stackage LTS resolver on CircleCI.